 Follow these steps to set up your team management page:

-When the team Parent user has invited the maximum number of Child users to the team, the message can be customized to give more direction.
-For example, you might add a link to allow the Parent user to purchase additional licenses.
+When the team leader has invited the maximum number of members to the team, the message can be customized to give more direction.
+For example, you might add a link to allow the Leader to purchase additional licenses.

 It is possible for a team leader to invite users to the team via a custom self-registration link.

-You can ask for additional information when adding a new team child.
+You can ask for additional information when adding a new team members.
 In the example below, the user is asked to identify which department they are a part of.

 Step 2: Customize What Information Is Collected and Displayed for Team Members